- Brand name

 If you take the wrong dose, Stelazine may not work as well and your problem may not improve.

-Swallow Stelazine tablets with a glass of water or another liquid.
+Swallow Stelazine tablets with a glass of water.

 When to take it

-Stelazine tablets is usually taken once or twice daily.
+Stelazine tablets are usually taken once or twice daily.

 How long to take it